Board of Directors

 Eleanor Christison

 Twenty-five years of her career experience were spent in financial services with two local credit unions, performing a variety of roles and tasks both client-facing, and back office.
-For the past seven years, she has also been a member and past secretary of the Auxiliary to Abbotsford Regional Hospital which has provided her with experience in assisting the Mission Health Care Auxiliary.
+For the past 7 years, she has also been a member and past secretary of the Auxiliary to Abbotsford Regional Hospital which has provided her with experience in assisting the Mission Health Care Auxiliary.

 ~ if you think my hands are full, you should see my heart~